NzrSrd/data-structure-JS/README.md

 and Data Structures Masterclass) by [Colt Steele](https://www.udemy.com/user/coltsteele/).

 I started this repository to help me, personally, to improve the solving problem skills.
 I wanted to learn how to analyze my code’s time and space complexity using Big O notation.
 I learned the ins and outs of Recursion.
-It helped me developing an approach to solving any difficult coding problem.
+It helped me develop an approach to solving any difficult coding problem.
 I got to learn about the programming patterns.
 Learn about searching algorithms.
 Learn the different sorting algorithms: Bubble, Selection, Insertion, Quick, Merge, and Radix Sort.